-Description: The final step of the protocol is loading and sequencing your CUT&RUN libraries on an Illumina sequencing system.
+Description: The final step of the protocol is sequencing your CUT&RUN libraries on an Illumina sequencing system.
 In this section, we provide guidance on pooling indexed CUT&RUN libraries for multiplexed sequencing.
 We also offer recommendations for loading pooled libraries onto MiniSeq and NextSeq systems.
 These suggestions are based on the fact that CUT&RUN only requires 3-8 million reads per sample to generate high signal-to-noise data (vs. 30 million or more with ChIP-seq).
 This allows researchers to pool >48 samples per sequencing run, if using the Illumina NextSeq, or use a benchtop sequencer (e.g. Illumina MiniSeq) for smaller projects.

 For guidelines on NGS analysis see the FAQ section.
-For guidance on SNAP-CUTANA K-MetStat spike-in analysis, see Appendix III; for E. coli spike-in DNA, see Appendix IV.
+For guidance on SNAP-CUTANA K-MetStat Panel analysis, see the SNAP-CUTANA Spike-in User Guide at epicypher.com/19-1002; for E. coli spike-in DNA, see Appendix III.